-I've worked with a number of EDS clients over the years, and the one thing they all have in common is that most practitioners they've seen didn't understand their condition.
-Aggressive stretching, overly deep work, or manipulations that push already-hypermobile joints further—those approaches don't just fail, they make things worse.
+I’ve worked with a number of EDS clients over the years.
+EDS requires a specific approach — the body doesn’t respond the way most bodies do, and what works for most people can backfire here.
+Aggressive stretching, overly deep work, or manipulations that push already-hypermobile joints further — those approaches don’t just miss the mark, they make things worse.

 How I Work With EDS

 Working with EDS requires a fundamental shift in approach.
-Instead of trying to increase range of motion—which you already have too much of—my focus is on the muscles that are overworking to stabilize your joints.
+Instead of trying to increase range of motion—which you already have too much of—my focus is on the muscles that are overworking to stabilize your joints (Tinkle et al., 2017).
 Those muscles are exhausted, locked in chronic contraction, and full of trigger points.
 That's where the pain lives.

 I use neuromuscular therapy and careful myofascial release to address those compensatory tension patterns.
 The pressure is deliberate and informed.
 I'm never stretching you further or mobilizing joints that are already unstable.
 Instead, I'm releasing the muscular tension that's developed because your body is trying to hold itself together.